-NoC IP mapping is essentially a quadratic assignment problem which belongs to NP-complete problem.
-It is difficult to find an optimal result in reasonable time.
-In [2, 3, 4], Genetic Algorithm (GA) is applied to optimize delay, area or energy consumption.
+NoC mapping is essentially a quadratic assignment problem which belongs to NP-complete problem.
+It is difficult to find an algorithm in reasonable time for an optimal result.
+In [2, 3, 4], Genetic Algorithm (GA) is applied to optimize execution time or communication energy consumption.
 However GA will make some useless iteration in later period because of the underutilization of the feedback information.
-Ant Colony
+Ant Colony Algorithm (ACA) in [5] and

 Manuscript received July 15, 2011; revised August 10, 2011.
-This work was supported in part by the National Natural Science Foundation of China (61076019), Jiangsu province scientific support plan (BE2010003) and Aeronautical Science Foundation of China (20115552031).
+This work was supported in part by the National Natural Science Foundation of China (61076019), Jiangsu province scientific support plan (BE2010003) and China Postdoctoral Science Foundation (20100481134).